Sparse Anomaly Detection Across Referentials: A Rank-Based Higher Criticism Approach: Analytic results

 \begin{rem} In Theorem~\ref{th:rank_hc_test} the power characterizations for the weakest signals are shown to be dependent on the limit inferior of $\sigma_{n,i}^2$.
 One might wonder if this characterization is needlessly broad, as $\mu_{n,i} \to 0$ may imply that $\sigma_{n,i}$ has a well-defined limit.
 In Appendix~\ref{app:nonconverging-sigma} we include an example where $\mu_{n,i} \to 0$, but $\sigma_{n,i}^2$ does not converge. \end{rem}

 \begin{rem} Although we have aimed to present Theorem~\ref{th:rank_hc_test} as general as possible, we do present guarantees based on minimal signal strength under case~\ref{en:th1_weak}.
 Since the subjects which attain the minima for $\mu_{n,i}$ and $\sigma_{n,i}$ may not coincide, this may potentially paint a pessimistic picture of the asymptotic power requirements if there is a large amount of heterogeneity in the characteristics of the anomalies.
 Understanding how the anomalous subject means $\mu_{n,i}$, variances $\sigma_{n,i}$, and their potential multiplicity within the set $\cS_{W,n}$ should be weighed against each other is intricate, and a general statement can only be given in an implicit manner.
 A more general result is possible, but it would come at the expense of clarity of presentation.
-We direct the reader to Equation~~\eqref{eq:final-req} in the proof of Theorem~\ref{th:rank_hc_test}, which together with the result of Lemma~\ref{lem:prob-alt-char} forms a less explicit requirement for asymptotic power that does not rely on minimal signal magnitude and heteroskedasticity. \end{rem}
+We direct the reader to Equation~\eqref{eq:final-req} and Lemma~\ref{lem:prob-alt-char} in the proof of Theorem~\ref{th:rank_hc_test} in Section~\ref{sec:proof-th1}, which together form a less explicit requirement for asymptotic power that does not rely on minimal signal magnitude and heteroskedasticity. \end{rem}